-When King George III succeeded to the throne, he decided it to take a wife.
-The wife he chose was 17-year-old Princess Charlotte of Mecklenburg-Strelitz because he, his mother, and his advisors liked her as she had no experience with politics or party intrigues.
+When King George III succeeded to the throne, he decided to take a wife and the wife he chose become Queen Charlotte.
+She was 17-year-old Princess Charlotte of Mecklenburg-Strelitz and the reason he chose her was because he, his mother, and his advisors liked that she had no experience with politics or party intrigues.
 In fact, when she arrived in England, George III instructed her to avoid meddling in such things.
 Although Princess Charlotte spoke little English, she was happy to comply.

 After the wedding everyone was curious about their new Queen Charlotte, and the famous art historian, man of letters, antiquarian, and Whig politician, Horace Walpole, wrote a letter to General Thomas Conway to satisfy his curiosity.
 At the time, Conway was visiting in Ireland and wanted to know everything about her.
 In the letter to Conway, Walpole provided some interesting tidbits on the their new queen.
 Here is his letter almost verbatim:

 “The date of my promise is now arrived, and I fulfil it — fulfil it with great satisfaction, for the Queen is come.
 I have seen her, have been presented to her, and may go back to Strawberry.
 For this fortnight I have lived upon the road between Twickenham and London.
 I came, grew impatient, returned; came again, still to no purpose.
 The yacht made the coast of Suffolk last Saturday, on Sunday entered the road of Harwich and on Monday morning, the king’s chief eunuch, as the Tripoline embassador calls Lord Anson, landed the princess.
 She lay that night at Lord Abercorn’s at Witham, the palace of Silence; and yesterday, at a quarter after three, arrived at St. James’s.